 Release of Information (PDF) Release of Information (Word)

-Since disability-related information is considered confidential, a release of information must be on file if a student needs an SSD staff member to communicate with anyone outside SSD.
-People that students may want SSD staff to communicate with may include, but are not limited to, parents, physicians, therapists and other specific UT personnel.
+Since disability-related information is considered confidential, a release of information must be on file if a student needs a D&A staff member to communicate with anyone outside D&A. People that students may want D&A staff to communicate with may include, but are not limited to, parents, physicians, therapists and other specific UT personnel.